 Return the form with any supporting information: You will need to send your claims form back with any supporting evidence or documents.

-Most insurers give you 31 days to make a claim, but the sooner you contact them the sooner they can cover your costs.
+Most insurers give you 31 days to make a claim, but the sooner you contact them the more quickly they can cover your costs.

 To assess your claim and work out how much it will cost, your insurer may ask you to provide evidence, including: